Optional (elective/outside) courses

 Most degree programmes allow some flexibility to encourage students to take optional courses and it is your responsibility to explore your options and decide what you want to do.
 Some courses are very popular and you are not guaranteed to get your first choice, so you need to explore as many courses as possible.

-Information on how to research all of your options before you start.
+Information on how to find out more about the right courses for you before you start.